jawinn/Web-Dev-Contract/web-development-contract.md

 <h2>Summary</h2>

-<p>I will always do my best to fulfill your needs and meet our goals, but it&#8217;s best to have a few simple things written down so that we both know what is what, who should do what and what happens if things go awry.
-In this contract you won&#8217;t find complicated legal terms or large passages of unreadable text.
-I have no desire to trick you into signing something that you might later regret.
-I do want what&#8217;s best for the safety of both parties, now and for future projects.</p>

 <h4>In short</h4>

-<p>You, [CLIENT NAME] representing [CLIENT COMPANY], are hiring [SENDER COMPANY] to perform web development work for the estimated total price of [$ PROJECT VALUE] up to a maximum of [MAX PROJECT HOURS] as outlined in our previous correspondence.
+<p>You, [CLIENT NAME] representing [CLIENT COMPANY], are hiring [SENDER COMPANY] to perform web development work for the fixed price of [$ PROJECT VALUE].
 The agreed payment plan is at the end of this document and more detail on the services is provided below.</p>

 <h4>What do both parties agree to do?</h4>

-<p>As my customer, you have the power and ability to enter into this contract on behalf of your company or organisation.
+<p>As my customer, you have the power and ability to enter into this contract on behalf of your company or organization.
 You agree to provide me with everything that I need to complete the project including text, images and other information as and when I need it and in the format that I ask for.
 You agree to review my work, provide feedback and sign-off approval in a timely manner.
 Deadlines work two ways and you will also be bound by any dates that we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.</p>

 <p>I have the experience and ability to perform the services you need from me and I will carry them out in a professional and timely manner.
 Along the way I will endeavour to meet all the deadlines set between us but I can&#8217;t be responsible for a missed launch date or a deadline if you have been late in supplying materials or have not approved or signed off my work on-time at any stage.</p>